Cal Poly Graduate Piloting NASA’s First Lunar Mission in Half a Century

 NASA will launch the Artemis II no earlier than Wednesday, April 1st at about 6:30 in the morning from Kennedy Space Center in Florida.

-The crew: Commander Reid Wiseman from Baltimore Maryland, Mission Specialists Christina Koch from Grand Rapids Michigan, and Jeremy Hansen from Ontario Canada, and pilot: Victor Glover, graduate of Cal Poly class of 1999, navy captain.
+The crew: Commander Reid Wiseman from Baltimore Maryland, mission specialists Christina Koch from Grand Rapids Michigan and Jeremy Hansen From Ontario Canada, and the pilot, Victor Glover, graduate of Cal Poly Class of 1999, and a navy captain.

 The mission’s purpose: to make sure current spacecraft can sustain astronauts for new missions to the moon planned for the near future.